SAP-samples/teched2025-AI162/README.md

-# Session ID - Session Title
+# AI162 - Get a hands-on experience with SAP Document AI

 ## Description